 If the Consular Officer determines that you do not meet the criteria for a Returning Resident (SB-1) immigrant visa on the grounds that you have abandoned or relinquished your residence in the U.S., then you would need to obtain a new immigrant visa.

 You may also qualify for a non-immigrant visa, however, under U.S. immigration law, every applicant for a non-immigrant visa must overcome the presumption that he or she is an intending immigrant.
 Applicants must demonstrate strong ties to their residence outside the U.S. to qualify, making a non-immigrant visa diffcult to obtain immediately after an SB-1 application is denied.

 Exception for Military and U.S. Government Employees

 The one-year time limitation does not apply to the spouse or child of a member of the Armed Forces of the United States, or of a civilian employee of the U.S. Government stationed abroad pursuant to offcial orders.
 In this case, the spouse or child must present the permanent resident alien card (green card) mentioned above, not have relinquished residence in the U.S., and be preceding or accompanying the member or employee, or be following to join the member or employee in the United States within four months of the return of the member or employee.
-In order to facilitate boarding, Customs and Border Protection recommends the issuance of a Transportation Letter.
-Information on Transportation Letters is available at USCIS Frankfurt.
+In order to facilitate boarding, Customs and Border Protection recommends the issuance of a boarding foil.
+Information on boarding foils is available at the Consular Section Frankfurt.